rocco/fakes-recipe/README.md

 Add some parsley on top for looks and taste.

 It sould taste relatively sour with the vinegar, but works without too.
-Add sausage or bacon for meaty flavor.
+Add sausage or bacon for meaty flavor (see branches).